mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `partial_implementation`

-A `boolean` value indicating whether or not the implementation of the subfeature deviates from the specification in a way that may cause significant compatibility problems.
-It defaults to `false` (no interoperability problems expected).
-If set to `true`, it is [required](../docs/data-guidelines/README.md#partial_implementation-requires-a-note) that you add a note explaining how it diverges from the standard (such as that it implements an old version of the standard).
+Set to `true` if the browser's support does not implement mandatory specified behavior, is inconsistent with other browsers, causes confusing feature detection results, and has a demonstrable negative impact on web developers.
+It defaults to `false`.
+If set to `true`, it is [required](../docs/data-guidelines/README.md#partial_implementation-requires-a-note) that you add a note explaining how it diverges from the standard.

 ```json
 {